ludovic-m/training-terraform/README.md

 The goal is now to import the resource group within our Terraform project

-- First, add in your `main.tf` file the Terraform code to create the Storage Account we created manually when using `datasources`.
+- First, add in your `main.tf` file the Terraform code to create the Resource Group we created manually when using `datasources`.

 ```bash
 resource "azurerm_resource_group" "rg_training_storage" {